Jacquie Sturm

 Jacqueline Cecilia Sturm (born Te Kare Papuni, also known as Jacquie Baxter; 17 May 1927 – 30 December 2009) was a New Zealand poet, short story writer and librarian.
-She was one of the first Māori women to complete an undergraduate university degree, at Victoria University College, followed by a Masters of Arts in Philosophy.
+She was one of the first Māori women to complete an undergraduate university degree, at Victoria University College, followed by a Masters of Arts degree in philosophy.
 She was also the first Māori writer to have her work published in an English anthology.
 Her short stories were published in several collections and student magazines in the 1950s and early 1960s, and in 1983 a women's publishing collective printed a collection of her short stories as The House of the Talking Cat.
 She continued to write short stories and poetry well into the early 2000s, and is regarded today as a pioneer of New Zealand literature.

 Early life

 Sturm was born on 17 May 1927 in Ōpunake, Taranaki, New Zealand.
 Her birth name was Te Kare Papuni.
 Her father, John Raymond Papuni, was part of the Whakatōhea iwi from Ōpōtiki in the Bay of Plenty region, and her mother, Mary Kingsley Harrison, was the daughter of Moewaka Tautokai, an adopted daughter of Taranaki chief Wiremu Kingi Moki Te Matakatea, and Te Whare Matangi Harrison, a nephew of the English novelist Charles Kingsley.

 Sturm's mother died of septicaemia shortly after her birth.
 Her father took her older sister Evadne back to the Bay of Plenty to be raised by his family, but Sturm's maternal grandmother Tautokai insisted on raising her in Taranaki.
-Tautokai became ill when Sturm was four and believed she was dying, so Sturm was fostered by a local nurse and her husband, Ethel and Bert Sturm, who renamed her Jacqueline Cecilia Sturm and formally adopted her in 1941.
+However, when Sturm was four, Tautokai became ill and believed she was dying, so Sturm was fostered by a local nurse and her husband, Ethel and Bert Sturm.
+They renamed her Jacqueline Cecilia Sturm and formally adopted her in 1941.
 Ethel was Pākehā, while Bert was Ngāti Kahungunu and Ngāti Porou, and a greengrocer.
 Both were in their late 50s/early 60s at the time of the adoption and had two elder daughters.
 Sturm grew up with them in a predominantly Pākehā environment, and wrote in later years of her feeling of being out of place or living between worlds.
 Her poem "In Loco Parentis" recalled how the Sturms "... planted, nurtured / Trained, pruned, grafted me / Only to find a native plant / Will always a native be".

 Sturm began writing poetry at age 11, while recovering from what may have been rheumatic fever and living in Pukerua Bay.
 She excelled at school both academically and in sport, becoming school dux and swimming champion of Napier Girls' High School.
 In her late teens, she visited Māori communities in Urewera and the Bay of Plenty, where her father was from, and after this experience had ambitions of becoming a doctor.
 Reverend Manuhuia Bennett (later the Bishop of Aotearoa) was impressed by her educational achievements and was instrumental in encouraging her parents to allow her to enrol at the University of Otago.